-Wave energy converter (WEC) systems have not yet made it to the stage of development of wind and solar systems, but most ocean wave energy is a concentrated form of wind energy covering over 70% of the Earth and presents a fascinating opportunity for the future of sustainable energy systems.
+Wave energy converter (WEC) systems have not yet made it to the stage of development of wind and solar renewable power systems, but wind-generated waves are a concentrated form of wind power covering over 70% of Earth and present a fascinating opportunity for the future of sustainable energy and power systems.

-- The SurfWEC consists of two prime components; one freely moving component (float, point-absorber, “the bobber”) and one moored component (the variable-depth barge or “the base”).
+- This SurfWEC configuration consists of two reactionary components; one prime mover component (float, prime mover, “bobber”, point-absorber, oscillator, flapper) and one moored component (variable-depth platform, “base”, beach).

-The SurfWEC system works by raising or lowering the base below the water surface until the passing waves achieve optimal height and surfing wave shape for prime mover operations.
-In the “point-absorber” configuration, the bobber is moved by these surfing waves and the wave energy is converted to electricity using a regenerative braking system inside the base.
+This SurfWEC system works by raising or lowering the base below the water surface until the passing waves achieve optimal height and surfing wave shape for prime mover operations.
+In the “point-absorber” configuration, the bobber is moved back and forth by surging surf waves and the wave energy is converted to electricity using a regenerative braking system inside the base.

-The SurfWEC system causes the bobber to move back and forth 10 to 30 meters per wave in average conditions (5 to 10 second period waves) where the bobbers in other existing WEC systems only move 1 to 3 meters per wave in identical offshore wave conditions.
-This extreme change in bobber motion is achieved by creating surf waves offshore.
+The SurfWEC system causes the bobber to oscillate back and forth 10 to 30 meters per wave in average conditions (5 to 10+ second period waves) where the bobbers in other existing WEC systems only move 1 to 3 meters up and down per wave in identical offshore wave conditions.
+This extreme change in bobber motion is achieved by creating surging surf waves offshore.

-Unlike the surfer near shore, this system sets up an oscillating motion between the bobber and base as the waves pass on their way towards shore.
-In the point-absorber configuration, when the bobber has surfed as far as the wave can push it, the power takeoff (PTO) winch lines connected to the bobber are quickly rewound and pay out again as the bobber passes over the base heading towards the next incoming wave.
+Unlike the surfer near shore, this system sets up an oscillating motion between the prime mover and base as the waves pass on their way towards shore.
+In the point-absorber configuration, when the bobber has surfed as far as the wave can push it, the PTO winch lines connected to the bobber are quickly rewound and pay out again as the bobber passes over the base heading towards the next incoming wave.

-The system can be built using off the shelf components.
-The motion control and energy conversion subsystem is the most complex component, but is based on a modified regenerative braking system that is widely used in hybrid cars and tractor trailers that are achieving very high levels of reliability.
-The other components are very typical marine components (semi-submersible barges, marine winches, synthetic lines, marine-rated generators, floating oil platform anchors, seafloor power cables used for offshore wind systems) The system is an integration effort, but has no significant ocean engineering challenges, such as the power takeoff winches, have been met with innovative designs.
+The majority of the system can be built using commercial off the shelf (COTS) or standard existing components.
+The motion control and energy conversion subsystem is the most complex assembly and is based on a modified regenerative braking system that is widely used in tractor trailer trucks that are achieving very high levels of reliability today.
+The other components are very typical marine components (semi-submersible barges, marine winches, synthetic lines, marine-rated generators, floating oil platform anchors, seafloor power cables used for offshore wind systems) The system is an integration effort, and the ocean engineering challenges, such as the power takeoff winches, have been met with innovative designs.

 Ocean wave energy conversion involves the simple relationship between mass and velocity.
 The term “marine hydrokinetic” is often used to describe these systems and abbreviated “MHK” systems.
-The more water mass a WEC displaces per second, the more power it puts into the energy storage and conversion subsystems.
+The more water mass a WEC displaces per second, the more power it can put into the energy storage and conversion subsystems.
 Once a system is moored in place, the operator must maximize the motion of the bobber to create as much electricity as possible from the available wave power.

-The biggest problem in Wave Energy Conversion is that ocean waves are not easy to harness efficiently and safely.
-Martin & Ottaway’s SurfWEC converts offshore seas and swell to surf waves in mild to moderate waves to address the efficiency issues and lowers itself near the seafloor to avoid damage from waves in storms to address the safety issues.
+The biggest problem in wave energy conversion is that ocean waves are not easy to harness efficiently and safely.
+Martin & Ottaway’s SurfWEC units convert offshore seas and swell to surf waves in mild to moderate waves to address the efficiency issues and the units lower autonomously near the seafloor upon detecting big waves to avoid damage from in storms to address the safety issues.

 The SurfWEC design addresses a number of the traditional Wave Energy Converter problems: